fluid-checkout/fluid-checkout/readme.txt

 * Improved: How compatibility with WooCommerce features is declared.
 * Improved: Move the checkout script settings into its own property in the `fcSettings` object, optimizing the use of memory on the browser.
 * Improved: Improves the way compatibility classes are loaded to use less memory space.
+* Fixed: Compatibility with the Order Attribution feature from WooCommerce versions 9.2.0+.
 * Fixed: Compatibility with plugin WooCommerce Payments.
 Fix wrongly displaying error message "missing payment method" in some specific configurations.
 * Fixed: Compatibility with plugin Rvvup for WooCommerce.
 Hide place order button when PayPal payment method is selected.
 * Fixed: Compatibility with plugin Smartlink Product Designer.
 Fix product image sizes on cart and checkout page.